andrewchou949/Assignment-2-Autumn-2021-CSS342-Timespan-ADT/README.md

 TimeSpan
 Goals: Understanding operator overloading

+Assignment 2 for CSS 342 Autumn Quarter 2021 UWB

+This assignment 2 simulates a Timespan ADT class to illustrate the basic elements of class such as overloading operators, constructor, copy constructor, destructor, basic getters, setters, etc.

 Design and implement TimeSpan class which represents a duration in hours, minutes and seconds.

 Displayed       Meaning